Julian-604/ALL/README.md

 #### Server

-In computing, a server is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called "clients".
+A server is device that provices function and service to the end users

 #### Client